leucos/lab-proxysql/README.md

 for i in 0 1 2; do lab_pxc "SET GLOBAL general_log='ON';" $i; done
 ```

-Then, in another terminal, insert stuff:
+Then, in another terminal, INSERT stuff:

 ```
 source ./setup.bash